bhendi-boi/uvm_tb_templates/readme.md

   ```
 - Open the cloned directory in your editor of choice.
 - Follow the steps laid down below to customise the testbench for your project needs.
+- After you are done with these steps, simulate the testbench with `UVM_VERBOSITY` set to `UVM_HIGH`.
+- You should be able to see constructed message from all the uvm components.

 ### Steps